-Drivers Training in South CarolinaCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in South CarolinaCompare Car Insurance Quotes in 3 Steps

-South Carolina requires all students to obtain 40 hours of behind-the-wheel driving experience while learning to drive under their Beginner's Permit.
-Ten of those hours must be nighttime driving hours.
+South Carolina requires all students to obtain 40 hours of behind-the-wheel driving experience while learning to drive under their Beginner's Permit, and 10 of those hours must be nighttime driving hours.

 School districts across the state also offer elective driver's education courses for high school students.
-The course provides a minimum of 30 hours classroom training, six hours of driving experience, and six hours of observation of other drivers.
+The course provides classroom training, driving experience, and observation of other drivers.

 Private driving schools are also available for a fee throughout the state.
 You can research the internet or phone book for driving classes offered near your home.

 Here's a little friendly advice for new drivers from someone who's been there.
 They don't teach you everything in school!

 - Don't order mega-size drinks at the drive-through.
 They tip over in the drink holders when you turn or stop, and if you hold the drink between your legs for stability, you can't properly operate the floor pedals.